6.2 Net Promoter Score (NPS) Survey

 Next Steps

-• Use a Product-Market Fit Survey alongside NPS to measure whether detractors lack product-market fit or just have fixable complaints.
+• Use a Product-Market Fit Survey alongside NPS to learn whether detractors lack product-market fit or just have fixable complaints.

 Learn more